build-on-aws/content/posts/getting-started-with-opensearch-models/04-troubleshooting-ml-commons-framework/index.md

 A good example of this may be situations where a request may look like as failed but in reality; the request was sent from a user that has no permissions for that request.
 For those requests, if you receive an `401` or `403` HTTP codes—this means that the request is as successful until the point where the user credentials were verified and the user permissions were put in check.
 This is actually good news since you won't have to investigate the said error.
 You just need to investigate if the resource being used should or should not be given to the user.

-For instance, consider the support provided by the ML Commons plugin to [model access control](https://opensearch.org/docs/latest/ml-commons-plugin/model-access-control/).
+For instance, consider the support provided by the ML Commons Framework to [model access control](https://opensearch.org/docs/latest/ml-commons-plugin/model-access-control/).
 This may explain why every time a user tries to register a model or deploy it is failing.
 It may be the case of the model is trying to use a model group whose access model is restricted, or one that is intentionally not visible to you.
 This may happen because an model group can be created with restricted access to certain users, using organizational conventions called `backend_roles` that prohibit certain users to access it.
 To illustrate this, see the group `model_group_test` below.

 ```json
 POST /_plugins/_ml/model_groups/_register